Psychology Awards and Prizes

 Criteria for selection of Bingham Scholars include the nature of the student's plans for graduate study in psychology or a related field, and the student's level of academic achievement in the department and the College.
 Transfer students who fulfill the above criteria also are eligible for Bingham awards.

 The Guy Allan Tawney Prize

 The Tawney Prize is awarded each year to sophomores who show great potential in the major.
 The prize is named after Professor Guy Allan Tawney (1870-1947), the first psychologist to teach at Beloit and a student of Wilhelm Wundt, the founder of modern psychology.
-The winner(s) of the Tawney Prize receives a 2-year student membership to the American Psychological Association, and his or her name is engraved on a plaque that is on permanent display in the department office.
-The winner of the Tawney Prize is announced at the College's annual Honors Day Convocation.
+The winner(s) of the Tawney Prize is announced at the College's annual Honors Day Convocation and their name is engraved on a plaque that is on permanent display in the department office.